 Tyler has since endured many treatments, including 8 rounds of chemotherapy, 3 surgeries, 12 sessions of radiation, stem cell harvest and rescue, and 5 rounds of immunotherapy.
 Once he reached remission, he even participated in a yearlong clinical trial with 7 injections of an experimental neuroblastoma vaccine.
 Tyler received these treatments in California and New York.

 Although Tyler is doing well, he does have life-long side effects from his treatments.
 He has issues with hearing loss, growth, chronic GI, and is closely monitored for issues with his heart, lungs, and secondary cancers.
 He will most likely be infertile as well.
 He has routine scans and tests every few months to ensure that the neuroblastoma has not returned and for the other possible late effects.
 However, Tyler brushes it all off with laughter, humor, and innocence.
 He and all of us know that he is very lucky to have survived and is thriving.
-He is coming up on his 3rd year of remission!

 During this journey, we have lost too many friends from cancer that didn’t respond well to treatments or harsh side-effects, so we will always continue to advocate for research funding for better, less-toxic treatments.
 Our motto is: awareness is funding is research is cures!